core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

    If the Multicast-Timeout Option is not present, the proxy MUST stop processing the request and MUST reply to the client with a 4.00 (Bad Request) response.
 The proxy protects the response according to the security association that it has with the client.

    The response MUST include a Multicast-Timeout Option, whose value MUST be set to 0.
-As per {{Section 3.2 of RFC7252}}, this is represented with an empty option value (a zero-length sequence of bytes).
+As per {{Section 3.2 of RFC7252}}, the option value 0 is represented with an empty option value (a zero-length sequence of bytes).
 By doing so, the proxy indicates that the Multicast-Timeout Option was missing and has to be included in the request.
-As per {{Section 5.9.2 of RFC7252}}, the response SHOULD include a diagnostic payload.
+As per {{Section 5.9.2 of RFC7252}}, the response should include a diagnostic payload.

-4. The proxy retrieves the value T' from the Multicast-Timeout Option, and then removes the option from the client's request.
+4. The proxy retrieves the value T' from the Multicast-Timeout Option and then removes the option from the client's request.

 5. The proxy forwards the client's request to the group of servers.
-In particular, the proxy sends it as a CoAP group request over IP multicast, addressed to the group URI specified by the client.
+In particular, the proxy sends it as a CoAP group request over UDP/IP multicast, addressed to the group URI specified by the client.

 6. The proxy sets a timeout with the value T' retrieved from the Multicast-Timeout Option of the original unicast request.